Bio-Prime/documentation/docs/index.md

 ![MoveToPrimers](./MoveToPrimers.png)

-After submitting the data, the primer appears in the dashboard section.
+After submitting the data, the primer appears in the library on the “Overview” page.

 ## History View